ArtimisJ26/ArtimisJ26/README.md

 ### Hi there 👋

+My name is Juily and welcome to my GitHub!
+I am a graduate student currently working on my master's project.
+You're welcome to browse through my repositories to see my work in machine learning, Python, software engineering, and cybersecurity.
+I am actively cultivating my expertise in the following domains:
+- Software Development
+- Cybersecurity
+- AI/ML
+- Python Programming

 <!--
 **ArtimisJ26/ArtimisJ26** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.